shivam-aggarwal/Cura/README.md

 ## Achievements

-**We were amongst top 61 teams selected across India for the Feedback Phase of Google Build For Digital India**
+**We were amongst the 61 teams selected across India for the Feedback Phase of Google Build For Digital India**

 ![Google Build For Digital India](https://github.com/JaiParakh/Cura/blob/master/team.jpg)